LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/README.md

 ## Getting Started

-Built with Laravel 8, AAOS follows the same installations steps of any application built using this framework.
-Make sure you have PHP >v.7.3.33, a database, and off you go!
+Built with **Laravel 8**, AAOS follows the same [installation steps](https://laravel.com/docs/8.x/installation) of any application built using this framework.
+Make sure you have PHP >v.7.3.33, you have created a MySQL database, and off you go!
+Please refer to the [documentation](https://example.com) for more information.

 ### Prerequisites